-In this video, Schneider Electric's Bhavani Amirthalingam offers advice on developing an IoT business plan that works for IT and the business.
+Schneider Electric's Bhavani Amirthalingam offers advice on developing an IoT business plan that works for IT and the business.
 Continue Reading

 Learning how to create revenue, making sense of IoT data and preventing latency are among the top themes for industry experts' IoT predictions for 2017.
 Continue Reading